KL13NT/courseware-as-code/README.md

 - Support for Markdown LaTeX math blocks uses remark-math
 - PDF generation (lectures and slides) uses Puppeteer
 - All lib functions are tested using Jest

+### Upcoming features

+- More control over what each page of a lecture contains
+- More customization
+- Contentful support
+- Other CMS's support

 ### Getting started